 Once you've arrived in the port city of Bunbury, check out their famous Bunbury Farmers Market.
 It's loaded with the freshest fruits and vegetables you'll find in the area, along with some amazing soup, pies, and other ready-made meals.

 Full from breakfast?
 Take some food with you to enjoy at your accommodation in Walpole!

 If you'd rather do some sightseeing, and don't mind stairs, check out the Marlston Hill Lookout Tower.
 The tower offers a spectacular 360-degree view of the entire city, the ocean, the bay, and the Bunbury Lighthouse.
 If you have an extra hour or two to spare, they also have a Wildlife Park that's home to over 60 varieties of native animals.

-If you're done exploring Bunbury, it's time to head to Bridgetown!
+If you're done exploring Bunbury, it's time to road trip towards Bridgetown!

 The drive to Bridgetown takes just one hour.
 All you have to do is stay on route 1 and you'll drive straight into this welcoming small town of just over 2,800 people.